example42/example42.github.io/_drafts/2018-04-09-puppet_tutorial_part_1.md

 As you are not (yet) having a Puppet master you must run Puppet in masterless mode.
 This is possible by running `puppet apply` and providing the filename.

-Prior installing and starting Pupprt maste rprocess you need to ensure that the time is set correctly:
+Prior installing and starting Pupprt master process you need to ensure that the DNS settings are correct and that time is set correctly:

+You can use the `hostnamectl` utility to set a hostname ans add an entry to your puppetmaster /etc/hosts file:

+    hostnamectl set-hostname puppetmaster.example42.training
+    echo "127.0.0.1 puppetmaster.example42.training >> /etc/hosts

+Now you can verify DNS resolution:

+    ping -c1 $(facter networking.fqdn)
+    PING puppetmaster.example42.training (127.0.0.1) 56(84) bytes of data.
+    64 bytes from localhost (127.0.0.1): icmp_seq=1 ttl=64 time=0.026 ms

+    --- puppetmaster.example42.training ping statistics ---
+    1 packets transmitted, 1 received, 0% packet loss, time 0ms
+    rtt min/avg/max/mdev = 0.026/0.026/0.026/0.000 ms

+Next you need to verify correct time setting:

     yum install -y ntpdate
     ntpdate pool.ntp.org